4L00P/game-knight-legacy/README.md

 - PlayerList
 - PlayerCard

+`Friend` :  This view allows the user to search for players from their email or name, and add and remove players .
+This view uses the following components (indentation denotes children):

+-NavBar
+-FriendsList
+-FriendsSearch
+-PendingSearch

 ### Server Routes
 All endpoints can be found in the initial express app found at `./src/server/app.js` and different routers found in the `./src/server/routes/` directory.
 The Express server uses the following endpoints: